wbrawner/jelos.org/docs/contribute/build.md

 **packages**

 All of the packages used to develop and build JELOS are hosted within the packages directory.
-The package structure documentation is available in [DEVEL_CREATING_PACKAGES.md](DEVEL_CREATING_PACKAGES.md).
+The package structure documentation is available [here](packages.md).

 **post-update**